Maleesanat01/Furniture-Shop-Database/README.md

 ## Description

 This repository contains the back-end system for managing furniture inventory, invoices, deliveries, and custom furniture requests.
-Developed after thorough requirement analysis, the system is designed to efficiently handle various aspects of a furniture shop's operations.
+Developed after thorough requirement analysis and conceptual designs (ERDs), the system is designed to efficiently handle various aspects of a furniture shop's operations.
 The database schema was designed using an Entity-Relationship Diagram (ERD) to ensure optimal organization and functionality.
 <br>

 Key Features: